rust-lang/rfcs/text/0000-inline-asm.md

 Input and output operands can be specified either as an explicit register or as a register class from which the register allocator can select a register.
 Explicit registers are specified as string literals (e.g. `"eax"`) while register classes are specified as identifiers (e.g. `reg`).

 Note that explicit registers treat register aliases (e.g. `r14` vs `lr` on ARM) and smaller views of a register (e.g. `eax` vs `rax`) as equivalent to the base register.
-It is a compile-time error to use the same explicit register for two input operand or two output operands.
-Additionally, it is also a compile-time error to use overlapping registers (e.g. ARM VFP) in input operands or in output operands.
+It is a compile-time error to use the same explicit register for two different operands.
+Additionally, it is also a compile-time error to use overlapping registers (e.g. ARM VFP) in different operands.

 Only the following types are allowed as operands for inline assembly:
 - Integers (signed and unsigned)